redblaze/node-mysql/README.md

 });
 ```

-Notably, there are two special parameters that can be used in the conf object besides those provided by in mysql package:
+Besides the fields provided by in mysql package, there are two special parameters that can be used in "conf":

 * useTransaction
 * useCursor

-Only if useTransaction is provided can db.transaction be called.
-Otherwise, any call to db.transaction will throw an error with message "transation-not-setup-error".
-The useTransaction object is an overridding portion based upon the conf object for connection pool setup to run transactions.
-For instance
+Only if "useTransaction" is provided can "db.transaction" API be called.
+Otherwise, calls to "db.transaction" will throw an error with the message "transation-not-setup-error".
+The "useTransaction" field itself is an configuration object that overrides the fields in "conf" to set up a connection pool for transactions.
+For instance:

 __Example__